rackerlabs/design-system/_component_design/chips.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ## When to use

-Chips represent a block of information, such as a user, a device, a filter term, or metadata.
-Chips provide the user with a visual understanding of the information, and the ability to interact with it.
-Contact information and tags are common types of chips.

 Chips are best used when indicating a list of items that might be part of a different workflow.
 For example, use chips when users add or remove requestors to or from a ticket.